 This course provides students with the expertise to select, supervise, evaluate, empower, and provide development for school personnel.
 Students study important constitutional, moral, legal, liability, ethical, and policy issues that relate to employment rights and practices.
 Students enhance interpersonal skills that develop two-way communications with personnel.
 The course introduces the skills to maintain personnel records, develop policies and procedures handbooks, document personnel recommendations, and budget for personnel needs.
-Students learn to use technology for personnel management, evaluation, and increased classroom learning.
 Prerequisite: MSL 5010 Foundations of Educational Administration.